 *NOTE: Registration for vaccine appointments through the Broome County Health Department is only done online, please do not call the health department.
 If you need assistance call 211.
 We appreciate your patience.

-In the United States there is now an authorized or approved vaccine to prevent COVID-19.
-All New York residents 16+ are currently eligible to get the COVID-19 vaccine.
+In the United States there are now authorized or approved vaccines to prevent COVID-19.
+All New York residents 12+ are currently eligible to get the COVID-19 vaccine.

 If you need assistance getting to your appointment call 211.

 To make an appointment at the NYS run vaccine site in Johnson City click here.

 Below are some links to help you learn more about the COVID-19 vaccine and what this means for Broome County:

 For answers from the CDC to frequently asked questions click here.